 Test Mode allows you to build and test your Creem integration in a completely isolated environment.
 All API calls, payments, webhooks, and data are kept separate from your production environment, ensuring you can develop with confidence.

 Always develop and test your integration in Test Mode before going live.
-This
+This prevents accidental

 Activating Test Mode